Senior Leadership Team

 Bios

-Chanel Boutakidis, MA, MFT |Â Chief Executive Officer
+Chanel Boutakidis, MA, MFT | Chief Executive Officer

-Chanel Boutakidis, LMFT, assumed her role as Chief Executive Officer of Five Acres in 2011.
+Chanel Boutakidis, MA, LMFT, assumed her role as Chief Executive Officer of Five Acres in 2011.
 Prior to being appointed CEO, Ms. Boutakidis was the Executive Director of Pasadena Mental Health Center.
-Collectively, Ms. Boutakidis has over 20 years of experience in child welfare, health care, advocacy, and policymaking.
-She is a dynamic leader with verifiable year-after-year success achieving innovative client impact targets, revenue, and business growth objectives within turnaround, and rapid-change environments.
+Ms. Boutakidis has over 30 years of experience in behavioral health, child welfare, advocacy, and policy-making.
+She is a dynamic leader with verifiable year-after-year success in achieving innovative programming, measurable client impact, revenue growth, and strategic planning objectives within a turnaround and rapid-change environments.
 Highly successful in assessing and managing enterprise risk, seizing control of critical problem areas, and delivering on strategic mission/value-driven commitments.
-Ms. Boutakidis has led and motivated diverse teams comprised of more than 400 employees and managed organizations exceeding $30 million in revenue.
-She earned a master’s degree in Clinical Psychology from California State University, Northridge.
-Her notable awards include 2016 Los Angeles Business Journal, Awardee – Asian Business Woman of the Year, 2015 Los Angeles magazine, Awardee – Woman of the Year, 2014 Pasadena Magazine “Woman of Influence,” 2014 Congressional Recognition from Michael Antonovich, and 2014 Congressional Recognition from Judy Chu.
-She also sits on the California Alliance Board of Directors, Association of Community Human Service Association Board of Directors, and Board of Director of the San Gabriel Valley Young Presidents Organization.
-Back to top.
+She serves on the Executive Board of the Association of Community Human Service Association and several State and County planning committees to help advance the impact of safety, well-being, and permanency for children and promote healthy communities.
+She also serves as a Board of Trustee for Flintridge Preparatory School and serves on the Advisory Council for the Women in Leadership Executive Program at UC Riverside.

-Jennifer Berger, MPA |Â Chief Advancement Officer
+Jennifer Berger, MPA | Chief Advancement Officer

 Jennifer Berger is the Chief Advancement Officer at Five Acres and oversees all fundraising, marketing/communications, volunteer efforts, and the Facilities Department.
 Five Acres promotes safety, well-being, and permanency for thousands of children and family members annually by building on their strengths and empowering them within communities.